dflook/terraform-github-actions/terraform-apply/README.md

 * `path`

-  Path to the terraform configuration to apply
+  Path to the terraform root module to apply

   - Type: string
   - Optional